flydrive-js/flydrive.dev/content/docs/services/digital_ocean.md

 <dd>

 Make sure to always define the `endpoint` of the Digital Ocean Spaces service.
+The endpoint should not include the bucket name.

 </dd>